dagargo/elektroid/docs/cli.md

 Keep in mind that not every filesystem implements all the commands.
 For instance, Elektron samples can not be swapped.

 Provided paths must always be prepended with the device id and a colon (e.g., `0:/incoming`).
-In slot mode filesystems, (these are the most typically used), items are addressed by number and destination paths take the form `path:name` (e.g., `0:/0:bass`) when uploading.

 ### Device commands